 California's drought may be getting most of the attention right now, but its part of a much larger concern.
 The world's water supply is fast becoming one of the most important issues of the 21st century.

 Karen Frindell Teuscher: "Taking A Cue From Nature"

 It appears nature has the upper hand when it comes to producing useful materials that are lighter, stronger, more environmentally friendly and less energetically expensive than their manmade counterparts.
 Karen Findell Tauscher, chair of the Department of Chemistry and Physics at Santa Rosa Junior College, will discuss the chemistry behind several of these mysterious and wonderful natural substances, and check in with the progress humans have made in imitating them.

-If the speaker requests the program be video recorded, an edited copy will be posted here two or three days later for those who could not attend in person.
-The Symposium solicits comments and suggestions about our programs from our audience.
-Click on Contact Us.
+If the speaker requests the program be video recorded, an edited copy will be posted here one week later for those who could not attend in person.
+Contact Oakmont Video Productions for more information.